funcnroll/velocast/README.md

 Upload a GPX route, set your departure time, speed, along with your rider profile and get a scored weather forecast for each segment along your route as you'll actually encounter it.

-Built because existing tools either sit behind a paywall or surface raw data without telling you whether conditions are actually worth riding in.

 ## Why I Built This

 Standard weather apps show conditions for one location at one time.
 For a long ride that crosses different terrain over several hours, that's not useful.
 Velocast answers another, more relevant question: what will the weather actually be like when I'm at that specific point on the route?
+Built because existing tools either sit behind a paywall or surface raw data without telling you whether conditions are actually worth riding in.
+This app specifically was made to give an assessment based on the raw data for free.

 ## How It Works